Product demo video generator for SaaS brands | HeyGen

 Review generated drafts, tweak headlines, replace images, or regenerate alternate hooks.
 Create multiple variants for A/B testing without manual edits.

-Download MP4s or PNGs optimised for your platforms, or export organised batches ready for ad managers and storefront uploads.
+Download MP4s or PNGs optimized for your platforms, or export organized batches ready for ad managers and storefront uploads.

 An AI product video generator converts text, images, or product URLs into ready-to-publish videos using automated scene composition, voice synthesis, and editing.
 HeyGen turns briefs into demo videos, ads, and explainers without filming or timeline editing.

 Yes, using an AI tool can enhance the experience.
 HeyGen, an AI video generator, supports short-form vertical ads and longer horizontal demos.
-Choose duration and format and HeyGen will tailor pacing, captions, and scene structure for the intended placement.
-Businesses and creators have already generated 136,450,438 videos using our AI platform.
+Choose the duration and format, and HeyGen will tailor pacing, captions, and scene structure for the intended placement.
+Businesses and creators have already generated 135,807,118 videos using our AI platform.

 You can paste your own script or let HeyGen, the video maker, generate persuasive, conversion-focused scripts from product details.
-The platform drafts hooks, CTAs, and scene descriptions optimised for product storytelling.
+The platform drafts hooks, CTAs, and scene descriptions optimized for product storytelling.

 Use the video translator to translate scripts into target languages.
-HeyGen regenerates voiceovers, adjusts lip-sync when applicable, and updates on-screen text so localised videos feel native.
+HeyGen regenerates voiceovers, adjusts lip-sync when applicable, and updates on-screen text so localized videos feel native.

 Yes.
 Upload logos, fonts, and colour palettes into your brand kit.
 HeyGen enforces brand styling across generated drafts and templates to maintain visual consistency at scale.

 HeyGen exports MP4 videos and high-resolution images formatted for Feed, Stories, Reels, and product pages.
-Batch export organises files with clear naming for ad managers and CMS uploads.
+Batch export organizes files with clear naming for ad managers and CMS uploads.

 Yes.
 HeyGen’s batch generation lets you create hundreds of SKU-specific videos by mapping data rows to templates, enabling catalogue-level campaigns with minimal manual effort.

 Generated drafts from the AI video generator are fully editable to suit your needs.
 Swap scenes, replace imagery, adjust voice tone, and refine copy.
-HeyGen provides fast regenerate options so edits flow through all variants.
+HeyGen provides fast regenerate options so edits propagate across variants.

 Yes.
-HeyGen produces production-quality videos optimised for ad platforms with correct aspect ratios, readable captions, and pacing designed to hold attention and drive conversions.
+HeyGen produces production-quality videos optimized for ad platforms with correct aspect ratios, readable captions, and pacing designed to hold attention and drive conversions.

 Explore more AI powered tools